From a reader

 Overall, I feel that “alignment” is a concept that theoretically makes sense, but problematic in implementation.
 I would suggest to put the focus and energy on stopping bad or ineffective programs from continuing rather than preventing them from being approved.
 When the goal is to prevent a bad or potentially ineffective program from being approved, which is preferred and should absolutely still be attempted, the burden is on the opposers to argue that the program is either not aligned (or not closely aligned) or unlikely to work.
 For either argument, unfortunately, the opposers usually do have much powerful ammunition.
 When money is available, it is very difficult to stop some new ideas from being funded, no matter how bad the ideas might be.

-When the focus is put to stop a bad or ineffective program from continuing, the burden is shifted onto the advocate to demonstrate that the program is actually helping improve student achievement it intends to accomplish.
+When the focus is put to stopping a bad or ineffective program from continuing, the burden is shifted onto the advocate to demonstrate that the program is actually helping improve student achievement it intends to accomplish.
 At this point, bad data will hopefully carry the water although the program might be aligned with district priorities, genuinely or arguably.

 To make this shift, some changes are necessary in the budgeting process as well as how each approved program is managed and approached.
 One model we developed here in my district is called Cycle-based Budgeting (CBB).
 The main idea is to treat some spending items as investments and put specific expectations on them (measurable goals as well as time frame for delivering the results).
 After the changes are made, a bad or ineffective program might still get funded.
 However, since all tracked investments are routinely reviewed, the burden to defend and justify an ineffective investment will become heavier and heavier as the program continues.